mbazero/pid-controller/documentation/manual.md

 ![Verilog top level schematic](top_scm.png)

+### Controller Inputs
+The sole source of input in the PID controller default configuration is the integrated AD7608 ADC chip on the MIST breakout board.
+The AD7608 supports eight channels each with 18-bits of precision.
+Additional inputs could easily be added, provided that the different input streams are serialized and synced with the PID clock before entry into the PID pipeline.

 #### ADC Controller
 The ADC controller manages the AD7608 chip.
 The controller runs the AD7608 in continuous conversion mode, where converted ADC data is read